Explicit Galois obstruction and descent for hyperelliptic curves with tamely cyclic reduced automorphism group: Abstract

 \section{Abstract}

-This paper is devoted to the explicit description of the Galois descent obstruction for hyperelliptic curves of arbitrary genus whose reduced automorphism group is cyclic of order coprime to the characteristic of their ground field.
-Along the way, we obtain an arithmetic criterion for the existence of a hyperelliptic descent.
+This paper is devoted to the study of the Galois descent obstruction for hyperelliptic curves of arbitrary genus whose reduced automorphism groups are cyclic of order coprime to the characteristic of their ground field.
+We give an explicit and effectively computable description of this obstruction.
+Along the way, we obtain an arithmetic criterion for the existence of a so-called hyperelliptic descent.

-The obstruction is described by the so-called arithmetic dihedral invariants of the curves in question.
-If it vanishes, then the use of these invariants also allows the explicit determination of a model over the field of moduli; if not, then one obtains a hyperelliptic model over a degree $2$ extension of this field.
+We define homogeneous dihedral invariants for general hyperelliptic curves, and show how the obstruction can be expressed in terms of these invariants.
+If this obstruction vanishes, then the homogeneous dihedral invariants can also be used to explicitly construct a model over the field of moduli of the curve; if not, then one still obtains a hyperelliptic model over a degree $2$ extension of the field of moduli.